Skip Navigation, Go To Header

 Western Heritage

 Old Cowtown Museum offers visitors a living history experience as reenactors stroll among 26 historic buildings depicting life in Wichita in the 1870s.
 Used for commercials, television shows and movies, the museum injects you into the Wild West by awakening your senses through a frosty-cold sarsaparilla, gunfights in the street and other cowboy adventures.
-After your trip back in time, zoom back into modern times and refuel at Monarch or other eateries in the historic Delano District, which was once a hangout for cowboys in the late 1800s.
+The museum and the nearby historic Delano District are among Wichita's stops on Kansas' Gunsmoke Trail.

 Doc